HPinES-Tech/MEL-Software/README.md

 # These commands resets the orientation type.
 adb shell settings put system user_rotation 0
 ```

+macOS:
+If you're having trouble trying to open it, try launching it again.
+This can happen because scrcpy failed to open, and you must try again.

 # Contributor's role:
 - HPinES Tech: This person's role is to write software in CLI format, create/edit README.md and "Releases" containing software descriptions, and upload them.
 This person add Linux and Windows legacy support.